A postcard from Lloret de Mar (1985)

 It’s pretty amazing all the changes that have taken place since then.

 What I didn’t tell my mom in that postcard were the more interesting stories.
 Like the night in Lloret when we went bar hopping and (taking a break from drinking) laid down at the beach and fell asleep.
 It was before midnight.
 We woke up around 3am (drunk) and staggered back to our camping spot where we spent the next day throwing up.
 Then there was another evening when we went dancing with the two pretty sisters who had a tent next to ours.
-We were out until 5 am but nothing ‘happened’, neither of us could muster up the balls to make a move.
-The next day we saw the two girls lead a guy into their tent.
-What went on in there was obvious.
-Laurent and I just looked at each other in dismay, dwelling about what a bunch of tramps they were and what a bunch of losers we were.
+We were pretty innocent back then and nothing happened.
+The next day we saw the two girls lead a guy into their tent for an afternoon of sex.
+Laurent and I just looked at each other in dismay, dwelling on what a bunch of losers we were.

 It was the first trip for both of us without parents and – excluding the above – we have lots of good memories of that trip.
 I also wonder what Lloret de Mar and neighboring Tossa de Mar (which was our favorite spot on the Costa Brava) are like today?
 They’re both places I want to get back to one day.